Configuration File¶

 For GCP, this value is https://storage.googleapis.com.

-• Type: string
+Type:

 The name of the bucket.

-• Type: string
+Type:

 A path prefix to apply to all uploaded resources.

-If, for example, this value is set to “ubuntu”, object names in the bucket will be transformed from /dists/jammy/main/binary-amd64/libcool_1.0.0-1_amd64.deb to /ubuntu/dists/jammy/main/binary-amd64/libcool_1.0.0-1_amd64.deb.
+If, for example, this value is set to “ubuntu”, object names in

-• Type: bool
+Type:

-• Default: false
+Default:

-If true, the repository will be signed using the GPG key specified by the gpg_key_id field.
+If true, the repository will be signed using the GPG key specified

-• Type: string
+Type:

 The ID of the GPG key in the keyring to sign the repository with.

-• Type: string
+Type:

-• Default: public, max-age=3600
+public, max-age=3600

-Sets the HTTP Cache-Control header for artifacts that are being uploaded to the bucket.
-Services like CloudFormation will provide this header to users of your repository when the artifacts are downloaded.
+header to users of your repository when the artifacts are downloaded.

 Generally, the default value is fine.
-If you’d like to disable HTTP caching, which may be appropriate for a staging bucket where the same package version can be uploaded multiple times, set this value to no-cache.
+If you’d like to disable HTTP

-Some metadata files, like the Release file, will always have caching disabled since they’re frequently edited whenever a new package is introduced.
+Some metadata files, like the Release file, will always have

-upload_target (ppa)#
+upload_target (ppa)¶

-• Type: object
+Type:

 This upload target uploads source packages to a PPA where they will be built.

-• Type: string
+Type:

 Set to “ppa”.

-• Type: string
+Type:

 The PPA repository name, in the format ppa:{author}/{name}.

-• Type: bool
+Type:

-• Default: true
+Default:

-If true, the repository will be signed using the GPG key specified by the gpg_key_id field.
-Launchpad requires that files are signed before being uploaded, so you probably don’t want to set this to false.
+If true, the repository will be signed using the GPG key specified

-• Type: string
+Type:

 The ID of the GPG key in the keyring to sign the repository with.

-• Type: bool
+Type:

-• Default: false
+Default:

 Forces artifact uploading, even if the server thinks the artifacts have already been uploaded.

-• Type: array[object]
+Type:

 A list of objects specifying package sources to include in the build chroot.
 This is necessary if your packages have dependencies on other packages that are in a third-party APT repository.

-• Type: string
+Type:

-An APT source entry, like those inside /etc/apt/sources.list.
-For example, if you wanted to add Kitware’s repository to get newer versions of CMake, the entry value would look like this:
+example, if you wanted to add Kitware’s repository to get newer

 deb https://apt.kitware.com/ubuntu/ jammy main

-• Type: string
+Type:

 A URL where the GPG key for this repository will be downloaded.

-If this value is not supplied, you will get signing errors unless the trusted option is enabled in the APT source entry.
-Doing this turns off package signature checks and is therefor less secure.
+If this value is not supplied, you will get signing errors unless the

 distributions: